 - Locate the source of any transmission fluid leaks and replace the faulty component.

 - Drain your transmission fluid, then remove and replace the filter.
 Examine both the fluid and filter for debris.
 If any is present, flush your system and put in fresh transmission fluid.
-If there are a lot of metal flakes in your transmission fluid, take your car to a transmission expert.
+If there are many metal flakes in your transmission fluid, take your car to a transmission expert.
 There is a more serious issue in your system that needs to be addressed.

-- Replace the transition shift solenoid if it is dirty or damaged.
+- Replace the transmission shift solenoid if it is dirty or damaged.

 - Clear all OBD2 codes and take a test drive, replicating the conditions of the initial failure.
 If the P0700 code comes back, you may have more complicated electrical problems.
 Take your car to a mechanic for further diagnosis.

 Tips to avoid P0700 in the future